ruby/www.ruby-lang.org/en/community/mailing-lists/ruby-talk-guidelines/index.md

 ---
 layout: page
-title: "Posting Guidelines for comp.lang.ruby"
+title: "Posting Guidelines for the Ruby-Talk Mailing List"
 lang: en
 ---

-_These are the posting guidelines for comp.lang.ruby, adopted from the [comp.lang.ruby FAQ][clrFAQ]._
+You should follow these guidelines when posting to the ruby-talk mailing list.

-You should also follow these guidelines for the ruby-list mail list, since it is mirrored to comp.lang.ruby.
+{: .summary}

 1. ALWAYS be friendly, considerate, tactful, and tasteful.
-We want to keep this forum hospitable to the growing ranks of newbies, very young people, and their teachers, as well as cater to fire breathing wizards. :-)
+We want to keep this list hospitable to the growing ranks of newbies, very young people, and their teachers, as well as cater to fire breathing wizards. :-)